 This is another big one for colleges looking at transcripts.
-Because so many jobs now require knowledge in these areas, it’s a very good idea to get a jump on things through a high school elective.
+Many jobs now require knowledge in these areas.
+So it’s a very good idea to get a jump on things through a high school elective.

 - KiwiCo Crates are a great, practical way to add STEM to your homeschool.
 As a subscription box, everything you’d need by way of instructions and supplies is inside, making it fun for them and convenient for you!